Spring Garden Revival

 Reading Municipal Ordinances for Mulching Equipment Operation & Commercial Service Standards

-Mulching equipment in Reading must be operated within permitted hours: 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday work often restricted before 9:00 AM or prohibited.
-Noise and safety regulations apply, especially in residential areas.
-Commercial service providers must register with the Town Clerk, hold a Home Improvement Contractor registration for contracts >$1,000, and carry a minimum of 1M in general liability insurance, with workers compensation as required by MA law.
-Traffic control, right-of-way permits, and environmental compliance (no discharge to storm drains, immediate cleanup) are enforced.
-For business licensing, contact: Reading Community Development Department
+Mulching operations in Reading are governed by municipal ordinances to ensure safety, environmental protection, and community quality of life.
+Equipment may be operated during permitted hours: 7:00 AM-7:00 PM on weekdays, 8:00 AM-6:00 PM on Saturdays, with Sunday work often restricted before 9:00 AM or prohibited.
+Noise and traffic control regulations apply, especially in residential areas.
+Commercial mulch providers must be licensed with the Town Clerk, registered as Home Improvement Contractors for contracts >$1,000, and carry a minimum of 1M in general liability insurance, with workers compensation as required by law.
+Safety protocols include proper signage, pedestrian protection, and right-of-way permits for municipal property work.
+Environmental compliance mandates immediate cleanup, containment of materials, and documentation of waste disposal.
+For regulatory guidance, contact:

 16 Lowell Street, Reading, MA 01867